 If you’re new to rock scrambling or hiking challenging terrain, this guide will help you get fully prepared so you can tackle Old Rag with confidence.

-- Old Rag Hike: Trail Stats + Map
+- Old Rag Hike: Trail Stats and Map

 - Old Rag Trailhead and Parking